antonw-88/GICSP/README.md

 #[Step 0](https://github.com/antonw-88/GICSP/blob/main/study-topics.md) - Overview of the guide's main resources.

-#[Step 1](https://github.com/antonw-88/GICSP/tree/main/intro-stage) - Initial Overview of Available Material, and CISA training resources.
-Goal being to understand what OT systems are, major related components/concepts, and how OT differs from IT.
+#[Step 1](https://github.com/antonw-88/GICSP/tree/main/intro-stage) - Initial Overview of ICS, via CISA training resources.
+Goal being to understand what OT+IT systems are, major related components/concepts, and how OT and IT differ from each other.

-#Step 2 - ICS Components & Architecture
+#[Step 2](https://github.com/antonw-88/GICSP/blob/main/ICS%20Components%20%26%20Architecture/ICS-components-and-architecture.md) - ICS Components & Architecture - The candidate will be able to categorize assets that comprise Purdue Reference Architecture levels zero through three and describe how they can be implemented in a securable architecture.
+The candidate will also be able to summarize the use of levels and zones in defining a secure ICS architecture, as well as the devices deployed at each level and zone.

-#Step 3 - ICS Overview & Concepts
+#Step 3 - ICS Overview & Concepts - The candidate will be able to summarize the function of high-level ICS processes as well as ICS roles and responsibilities.
+The candidate will also be able to compare and contrast high-level differences between ICS and IT, including physical security considerations.

 #[Step 4](https://github.com/antonw-88/GICSP/tree/main/industrial-protocols) - Protocols, Communications, & Compromises